KikoffBlog

 What does ChexSystems track?

-ChexSystems mainly tracks negative banking activity that was reported by financial institutions where you previously held accounts.
+ChexSystems mainly tracks negative banking activity reported by financial institutions where you previously held accounts, including unpaid overdrafts, involuntary account closures, returned checks, suspected fraud, and unauthorized account activity.

-This said, the records that do appear are generally kept on file for up to five years before they age off.
+The records that appear are generally kept on file for up to five years before they age off.

 How is ChexSystems used?